Los Angeles Trust Litigation Lawyer

 1. Consultation

 Our first step is to speak with you about your issues and address any initial concerns that you may have.
-We try to understand your objectives and issues and start to build your case together.
+We try to understand your objectives and issues and we start building.
 This consultation gives you a better idea of the process and what to expect.

 2. File a Petition